 The Mathematical Investigations courses integrate topics from all areas of pre-calculus mathematics.
 In these courses, students will be expected to explore mathematical concepts, make conjectures and present logical, valid arguments for mathematical assertions.
 Both written and oral forms of communication are emphasized.
 MI-2 is the second course in this sequence and will concentrate on the study of matrices, linear relationships and equations, functions, function transformations, exponential functions and combinatorics.

-INSTRUCTOR(S):
+INSTRUCTOR:

-All instructors' offices are in the Math Office: A157
+Math Office: A157